leighklotz/llamafiles/README.md

 See [env.sh.example](env.sh.example).

+## Open API Usage
+You can skip using a local `GGUF` or `llamafile` executable and use an Open API compatible LLM server.

+Do this by setting `MODEL_TYPE` environment variable or CLI flag `--model-type` to `'via-api'`.
+If the server is not local, set the environment variable `VIA_API_CHAT_BASE`, which defaults to `http://localhost:5000`.

+## Text Generation WebUI API Server
+You can run an Open API HTTP server on port 5000 with text-generation-webui (see #References).
+Additionally, the [scripts/via-api.sh](via-api.sh) CLI tool provides access to server-specific commands such as model loading and unloading.

 ## Program Flow
 1. If there are any arguments, `--` or any non-hyphen word, terminate the arguments and start the question.
 1. If there are no hyphens to start, assume the whole arguments is a question.